SebastianThiebaud/schema-versioned-storage/README.md

 npx svs generate:migrations --config schema-versioned-storage.config.json
 npx svs generate:schema-hashes --config schema-versioned-storage.config.json
 ```

-**Note:** The `defaults.file` field in the nested format is for documentation purposes only.
-The defaults file path is not used by the scripts, but you should keep it in sync with your actual defaults file location.

 **Note:** CLI arguments will override values from `package.json` or config files.